arandomwu-code/Kutforge/README.md

 ## What it doesn't do (yet)

-- Windows only: no macOS or Linux build
+- Windows only: no macOS or Linux
 - No color grading, no real audio mixing beyond clip-level fades and mute
 - No plugin system